nf-core/smrnaseq/docs/output.md

-# NGI-smRNAseq Output
+# nf-core/smrnaseq Output

-**NGI-smRNAseq** is a bioinformatics best-practice analysis pipeline used for small RNA sequencing data analysis at the [National Genomics Infastructure](https://ngisweden.scilifelab.se/) at [SciLifeLab Stockholm](https://www.scilifelab.se/platforms/ngi/), Sweden.
+**nf-core/smrnaseq** is a bioinformatics best-practice analysis pipeline used for small RNA sequencing data analysis at the [National Genomics Infastructure](https://ngisweden.scilifelab.se/) at [SciLifeLab Stockholm](https://www.scilifelab.se/platforms/ngi/), Sweden.

 This document describes the output produced by the pipeline.